 - Change in engagement models with changing policies and market regimes, and the target’s response to it

 - Market feedback on target’s products and services through customer interviews

-Understanding the target’s ability to win against competition:
+Understanding the target’s ability to win against the competition:

-- Comparison on the current and planned offerings
+- Comparison of the current and planned offerings

 - Share at the top customers in the market

 Based on our recommendations and interactions with the board, the client decided to change and optimize their acquisition plan.
 The client started renegotiations with the target company using the updated knowledge and understanding of the target’s market positioning, capabilities and future scope to win in the market.